GraemeMalcolm/synapsestuff/readme.md

     ./setup.ps1
     ```

-6. When prompted, enter a suitable password to be set for your Azure Synapse SQl pool.
+6. When prompted, enter a suitable password to be set for your Azure Synapse SQL pool.

     > **Note**: Be sure to remember this password!